carnisj/bcdi/README.rst

 * J. Carnis, et al. Towards a quantitative determination of strain in Bragg Coherent X-ray Diffraction Imaging: artefacts and sign convention in reconstructions.
   Scientific reports 9, 17357 (2019).
 DOI: 10.1038/s41598-019-53774-2

+* W. Hua, et al. Structural insights into the formation and voltage degradation of lithium- and manganese-rich layered oxides.
+Nat Commun 10, 5365 (2019).
+  DOI: 10.1038/s41467-019-13240-z

 * G. Niu, et al. Advanced coherent X-ray diffraction and electron microscopy of individual InP nanocrystals on Si nanotips for III-V on Si electronics and